 A modified oat-fiber product designed to capture PFAS in the gut before it gets reabsorbed.
 Food-grade, taken twice daily for twelve weeks.

-Oatmeal would help a bit, but NeutraOat goes beyond that.
-We start from a refined fraction of oat fiber called β-glucan, and run it through a controlled enzymatic step that adds hydrophobic pockets matched to the geometry of PFAS molecules.
-Plain oatmeal doesn't have that engineering.
+Oatmeal might help a little, but not much.
+We start from a purified oat fiber called β-glucan and run it through an enzyme step that adds water-repelling pockets shaped to fit PFAS molecules.
+Plain oatmeal doesn't have any of that.

 NeutraOat is not certified organic.
 Glyphosate residue is a fair question for any oat-derived product, and we've thought carefully about it.